edxliu/UALscripts/README.md

 ## Maintenance and contribution

-I developed this project as part of completing the Postgraduate Certification at Birbeck, University of London.
+I developed this project as part of completing the Postgraduate Certification Applied Data Science at Birbeck, University of London.
 Maintenance is not currently part of my core duties.
 However, if you have any questions about this project, would like to suggest a tweak or are having trouble using the project, I would be happy to discuss this with you.
 Please contact me via the UAL Archives and Special Collections Centre at [archives@arts.ac.libanswers.com](mailto:archives@arts.ac.libanswers.com).